Case Details

 What Were the Facts of This Case?

-Both subcontracts were expressly “re-measurement contracts”.
-This contractual structure is critical: the subcontract sum stated in the letter of award was subject to re-measurement and recalculation when actual quantities of work executed and materials supplied differed from the quantities or estimates provided prior to the letter of award.
-The subcontracts also provided for cost adjustments where there was material deviation in specification that was approved by the consultant.
-In addition, the subcontracts were “back-to-back” with the main contract.
-As a consequence, CSG could not advance a variation claim under the subcontracts unless the main contractor authorised and approved the variation.
+Both subcontracts were expressly re-measurement contracts.
+Under the re-measurement clause, the subcontract sum stated in the contract was subject to re-measurement and recalculation when the actual quantities of work executed and materials supplied differed from the quantities or estimates provided prior to the letter of award.
+The contracts also provided for cost adjustment where there was material deviation in the specification approved by the consultant.
+In addition, each subcontract was expressly “back-to-back” with the main contract, with a key consequence: CSG could not advance a variation claim under the subcontracts unless the main contractor authorised and approved the variation.

 What Were the Key Legal Issues?